wilson0x4d/tornado-openapi/docs/quickstart.rst

 * We do not want to thrust a specific version of ``swagger-ui`` upon anyone.
 You may already have a version rolled into your front-end project, for example.
 You may want a version that is newer than what was current at the time the library was last published.
 * We do not wish to encounter licensing issues, as ``swagger-ui`` currently falls under a different license than the licenses we typically publish under.
 * We want to keep our packages small.
 Storage costs money, networks get congested, and small packages are great for keeping CI/CD times low.
-* Indeed, we could rely on a CDN, but some enterprise security audits will identify a third-party CDN as a potential threat -- and again, we do nto want to thrust upon anyone a specific version of ``swagger-ui``.
+* Indeed, we could rely on a CDN, but some enterprise security audits will identify a third-party CDN as a potential threat -- and again, we don't want to thrust upon anyone a specific version of ``swagger-ui``.

 Worry not, by default ``tornado-openapi`` will serve ``swagger-ui`` out of the relative path ``./swagger-ui/`` if it is present.
 It will assume the contents are a "swagger-ui-dist" bundle, and it will assume the default document is "index.html".
 You can, of course, customize this by passing the relevant path information into :py:class:`~tornado_openapi.OpenApiHandler`.